meanjs/generator-meanjs/README.md

 $ yo meanjs:angular-controller <controller-name>
 ```

-The sub-generator will ask you for the module name under which you would like to create your new controller, and will create a new AngularJS controller file in that module **controllers** folder.
+The sub-generator will ask you for the module name under which you would like to create your new controller, and will create a new AngularJS controller file in that module **controllers** folder and a test file in the **tests** folder.

 **Don’t forget!** This time you pass the controller name as an argument.